 When a medical practitioner provides confirmation that a person is fit to travel, their health needs would need further consideration in order to establish whether, despite this need, they are able to return without their human rights being breached.

-4.3 Determining whether there would be a breach of human rights
+4.3 Determining a breach of human rights

 If a parent has dual nationality, or has the nationality of one country and a right of residency in another country, then return to both countries must be considered.
 If other members of the household have different nationalities then their ability to comply with immigration requirements of the country of return would need to be considered.